310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 Hm.
 Leeet me guess; you were also worried about Kanata-san’s disappearance and came searching for him.

-Kanata-san is such a naughty boy, making eeeveryone worry for him…
+Kanata-san is suuuch a naughty boy, making everyone worry for him…
 {% endbubble %}

 {% bubble Kaoru %}